nxt-insurance/nxt_http_client/README.md

 # NxtHttpClient

 Build http clients with ease.
-NxtHttpClient is a simple DSL on top of the typhoeus gem.
+NxtHttpClient is a simple DSL on top of the awesome typhoeus gem.
-The idea is that you can configure a client on the class level and then adjust or further configure request options on an instance level.
+The idea is that you can configure your http clients on the class level and then adjust or further configure request options on the instance level.
 All http interactions are handled by typhoeus.
 If you need to access the original `Typhoeus::Request` in your instance, you can do that.

 ## Installation